MishraSubash/LSE_Assessment/README.md

 ## In python:

 1. Create a class to standardize (subtract the mean and divide by standard deviation) an input pandas dataframe.
-    a.
+   - a.
 Implement a fit method
-    b.
+    -b.
 Implement a transform method
-    c.
+    -c.
 Implement an inverse transform method
 2. Write a unit test for that class to make sure the class correctly standardizes a column of data, and then another unit test to make sure it correctly inverse transforms a column of standardized data.
 3. Write a function that preprocesses a given string:
     a.
 Tokenize the text